balajiv27/receipt-ocr-extractor/README.md

     purchased_at    : 2024-05-28 15:30:00
     total_amount    : 75.42

-Built with 💻 by Balaji and 🤖 Claude AI
+Built with 💻 by Balaji and powered by 🤖 Claude AI